 SLA Penalty vs. Latency Investment Calculator

-Estimate how much downtime a latency improvement prevents and whether the avoided SLA penalties justify the engineering spend.
-Enter monthly request volume, contract penalty rate, latency reduction, and the infrastructure cost.
-Optionally refine the share of traffic impacted by slowdowns to tailor avoided penalties and net value.
+Estimate how much downtime a latency initiative prevents and whether the avoided SLA penalties justify the engineering spend.
+Enter monthly request volume, the contract penalty per downtime minute, the expected latency reduction, and the monthly cost of the upgrade.
+Optionally refine the share of traffic impacted by slowdowns to tailor avoided penalties, then review the net monthly benefit, payback timeline, and implied ROI.

 Results assume the penalty schedule scales linearly with downtime.
-Confirm contract clauses and traffic patterns with your legal and SRE teams.
+Confirm contract clauses, penalty caps, and traffic patterns with your legal, finance, and SRE teams before green-lighting investments.

 Examples